Heckie75/eQ-3-radiator-thermostat/README.md

 ### 2. Aliases
 For convenience reasons I recommend to use aliases.
 Instead of entering the bluetooth mac address each time you want to run the script, you can call the script by using meaningful names.

-The script tries to read a file called `.known_eqivas` which must be located in your home folder.
+The script tries to read a file called `.known_eqivas` which must be located in your home folder or named in KNOWN_EQUIVAS environment variable.
 It is a text file with two columns:

 1. MAC address
 2. Meaningful name